 On-Farm Disease Prevention

-Good biosecurity practices have proven to deter PEDv.
-Special focus should be given to washing and disinfecting transport vehicles and equipment, biosecure deadstock removal, and biosecure manure handling practices.
+Good biosecurity practices have proven to prevent diseases from entering the barn.
+Special focus should be given to pig movements, personnel and visitor (CAZ and RAZ) entry protocols, transport vehicle sanitation, deadstock removal, and manure handling practices.

 Establish a Line of Separation (LOS) – National Pork Board (US)